Impingement syndrome of the shoulder or shoulder impingement syndrome (SIS) is technically a clinical sign, not a diagnosis.

 Other findings may include weakness of the cuff musculature, early fatigue, and micro instability.

-- Special tests that can reproduce pain include the Neer impingement sign, Empty/Full Can test, and the Kennedy/Hawkins sign.
+- Special tests that can reproduce pain include the Neer impingement sign, Empty/Full Can test, and Yocum’s test, and the Kennedy/Hawkins sign.
 Patients with associated scapular dyskinesis may have improvement with a painful arc with scapular positioning tests such as Scapular Assist.
-Patients with associated biceps tendinopathy may exhibit have positive findings on tests stressing the long head of the biceps, such as with Speed’s and Yergason’s tests.
+Patients with associated biceps tendinopathy may exhibit positive findings on tests stressing the long head of the biceps, such as with Speed’s and Yergason’s tests.

 Other special tests may help assess for significant rotator cuff tendon tears.
 These include the Internal Lag test for subscapularis tears, the External Lag test for infraspinatus tears, and the Drop-Arm test for supraspinatus tears.
 However, it should be noted that while these tests have fair levels of specificity, they are significantly limited in their sensitivity.